bareos/bareos/manuals/en/developers/generaldevel.md

 ======================

-This document is intended mostly for developers and describes how you can contribute to the Bareos project and the the general framework of making Bareos source changes.
+This document is intended mostly for developers and describes how you can contribute to the Bareos project and the general framework of making Bareos source changes.

 ### History